Package holidays and linked travel arrangements

 - Your rights are limited to claiming insolvency protection

-For more information, you can read the European Commission's page on the Package Travel Directive.
+You can read the European Commission's page on the Package Travel Directive.

 If you want to cancel the holiday